backand/docs/docs/apidocs/nosql_query_language.md

 }
 ```

-The result of the sub-query should retrieve a single field for this to work.
+This technique relies upon retrieving a single field from the sub-query.
+Using more than one field would prove more complex.

-We use the sub-query in a query retrieving all employees of departments located in New York, where the `deptId` field
- is a reference from the `employees` table to the `department` table, as:
+We can now use this sub-query as a part of a larger query retrieving all employees employed in departments that are located in New York.
+In this example, the `deptId` field is a reference field referring the employees table to the department table:

 ```JSON
 {